lumirlumir/npm-clang-format-node/docs/02-packages/01-clang-format-node.md

 ### `clangFormatPath`

-The **absolute path** to the `clang-format` executable binary based on the OS platform and architecture.
+The ABSOLUTE path to the `clang-format` executable binary based on the OS platform and architecture.

 #### Alias and Version